Enabling Social Applications via Decentralized Social Data Management: Overview

 \subsection{Prometheus as a Social Knowledge Service}

 The SKS provides a mechanism for storing and managing user social data and exposing them to applications and services.
-Prometheus, which fills-in the role of SKS in the social hourglass infrastructure, distributes the social information received from the personal aggregators on multiple user-contributed peers for better service and data availability, while protecting access to data via encryption and user-specified access policies.
+Prometheus, which fills-in the role of SKS in the social hourglass infrastructure, distributes the social information received from the aggregators on multiple user-contributed peers for better service and data availability, while protecting access to data via encryption and user-specified access policies.
+Prometheus design supports the following functionalities.